-I’ve been training in Brazilian Jiu-Jitsu for about four and a half years.
+I’ve been training in Brazilian Jiu-Jitsu for about five and a half years.
 I started in BJJ because I wanted to stay and shape while also competing, and my prior sport (volleyball) required too much dependence on other people.
 If I wanted to compete, I needed to find six guys, all with the proper skill sets, who were free on a certain day.
 With BJJ, I could be part of a team, but when it came time to compete, I only needed to depend on myself (and my competitors, I suppose).

-In those four and a half years, I’ve competed fairly often.
+In those five and a half years, I’ve competed fairly often.
 I haven’t competed on the largest stages—the Worlds, the Pans, etc. (I’m on the east coast)—but have done numerous NAGA, Grappler’s Quest, Good Fight tournaments as well as smaller, local tournaments.
 I competed at white, blue, and purple belts, gi and no-gi.
 I’ve weighed in night before (cutting extreme weight), morning-of, and seconds before the match.
 I haven’t experienced it all, but I have experienced a lot.

 I’ve had a few great experiences, but more often than not some part of the tournament left a bad taste in my mouth.
 At one tournament, as was a white belt competing in no-gi, there were more than 30 guys in my division, as well as more than 30 in the division before mine.
 My wife drove two hours to watch me compete.
 She sat there for 5 hours—from 10:30 to 3:30pm.
 When she had to leave due to a prior commitment, I was still waiting for my first match.
 I finally drove home at around 8pm.
 I had lost both my gi and no-gi matches in the first round.
 I spent more hours sitting on the bleachers waiting than minutes on the mat competing.
 I questioned whether or not I wanted to compete again.

 5 Reasons You’ll Enjoy the TCO BJJ Open